 In terms of Section 124(6) of the Companies Act, 2013 read with Rule 6 of the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016, (as amended from time to time) shares on which dividend has not been paid or claimed by a shareholder for a period of seven consecutive years or more shall be credited to the Demat Account of Investor Education and Protection Fund (IEPF) within a period of thirty days of such shares becoming due to be so transferred.
 Upon transfer of such shares, all benefits (like bonus, etc.), if any, accruing on such shares shall also be credited to such Demat Account and the voting rights on such shares shall remain frozen till the rightful owner claims the shares.
 Shares which are transferred to the Demat Account of IEPF can be claimed back by the shareholder from IEPF by following the procedure prescribed under the aforesaid rules.
 Therefore, it is in the interest of shareholders to regularly claim the dividends declared by the Company.
-During the financial year 1462 equity shares of the Company were transferred to the IEPF.
-Relevant details of such shares is available on the website

-During the financial year 1462 equity shares of the Company were transferred to the IEPF.
+During the financial year 1410 equity shares of the Company were transferred to the IEPF.
 Relevant details of such shares is available on the website of the Company www.narmadagelatines.com.